-“So, I started to look at other forms of technology that emulate nature that touch us on this biochemical level.”
+“So, I started to look at other forms of technology that emulate nature that touches us on this biochemical level.”

 Ani’s whole exhibition came out of researching principles of biophilia, which is the idea that humans have an innate tendency to interact or be closely associated with nature.